-Students are expected to study for 4 hours a week for this course in addition to the lectures stress, strain

-Plasticity for Structural Engineers, Wai-Fah Chen and Da-Jian Han yamaguch[at]civil.kyutech.ac.jp (Replace [at] with @)
+Assignment Instructions Students are expected to study for 4 hours a week for this course in addition to the lectures Keywords stress, strain Required Textbooks None References/Recommended Reading Plasticity for Structural Engineers, Wai-Fah Chen and Da-Jian Han J. Ross Publishing Notes This lecture is given in English.
+Email yamaguch[at]civil.kyutech.ac.jp (Replace [at] with @)